SgtCoDFish/APG/README.md

 stop having to worry about cleanup.
 - A SpriteBatch class similar to the one in [LibGDX](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g2d/SpriteBatch.java) which aims to minimise draw calls for 2D sprites.
 - Two renderers for TMX maps; one using pure SDL2 `SDL_Renderer` functions, one using pure modern OpenGL (core context).
-- An SDL2 input manager for the keyboard supported "isPressed" and "isJustPressed" as required.
+- An SDL2 input manager for the keyboard supporting "isPressed" and "isJustPressed" as required.
+- An SDL2 audio manager for playing a channel of music and multiple channels of sound effects.

 How To Use
 ----------